MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2019.md

 Core Working Group issue [CWG 2352](https://wg21.link/cwg2352) deals with an inconsistency between the reference binding rules and changes to type similarity.
 The inconsistency was introduced in earlier Defect Reports (such as [CWG 330](https://wg21.link/cwg330)).
 This affected Visual Studio 2019 versions 16.0 through 16.8.

-With this change, starting in Visual Studio 2019 version 16.9, code that previously bound a reference to a temporary in Visual Studio 2019 version 16.0 throught 16.8 may now bind directly when the types involved differ only by cv-qualifiers.
+With this change, starting in Visual Studio 2019 version 16.9, code that previously bound a reference to a temporary in Visual Studio 2019 version 16.0 through 16.8 may now bind directly when the types involved differ only by cv-qualifiers.

 Visual Studio 2019 version 16.9 implements the changed behavior in all **`/std`** compiler modes.
 It's potentially a source breaking change.